sampathatmuri/Linux_Server_Configuration/README.md

 		92. deactivate
+6. Resart Apache again: sudo service apache2 restart

+# Update the Google OAuth client secrets file
+Fill in the client_id and client_secret fields in the file g_client_secrets.json.
+Also change the javascript_origins field to the IP address and AWS assigned URL of the host.
+In this instance that would be: "javascript_origins":["http://13.234.38.177", "http://"ec2-13-234-38-177.ap-south-1.compute.amazonaws.com"]
+These addresses also need to be entered into the Google Developers Console -> API Manager -> Credentials, in the web client under "Authorized JavaScript origins".
+Update the Facebook OAuth client secrets file
+In the file fb_client_secrets.json, fill in the app_id and app_secret fields with the correct values.
+In the Facebook developers website, on the Settings page, the website URL needs to read http://ec2-13-234-38-177.ap-south-1.compute.amazonaws.com.
+Then in the "Advanced" tab, in the "Client OAuth Settings" section, add http://ec2-13-234-38-177.ap-south-1.compute.amazonaws.com and http://13.234.38.177 to the "Valid OAuth redirect URIs" field.
+Then save these changes.

+# Automatic Updates
+1. Automatic security updates have been implementing using the instructions in the Ubuntu documentation, Automatic Updates.
+2. Check that the unattended-upgrades package is installed:

+		sudo apt-get install unattended-upgrades

+3. Check the configuration file /etc/apt/apt.conf.d/50unattended-upgrades to see which class of updates get installed.
+It was left at the default of security updates only.
+4. Change the configuration file /etc/apt/apt.conf.d/10periodic to specify how often updates and other tasks should be performed.
+It's contents are now:

+		APT::Periodic::Update-Package-Lists "1";
+		APT::Periodic::Download-Upgradeable-Packages "1";
+		APT::Periodic::AutocleanInterval "7";
+		APT::Periodic::Unattended-Upgrade "1";
+5. So the package list is updated daily and security updates will be downloaded and installed daily.
+Every week the local download archive will be cleaned.

+6. Unattended package installation can be monitiored by reviewing the log file located here: /var/log/apt/unattended-upgrades/unattended-upgrades.log.

+# Monitor for Repeated Failed Login Attempts
+The program Fail2Ban will be used to block IP addresses from which unsuccessful login attempts have occurred.
+This is on top of using a non-standard SSH port number and requiring an RSA key to login.
+The following guide was useful in this task: How To Protect SSH with Fail2Ban on Ubuntu 14.04.
+Also this guide for setting up Fail2ban when the UFW is being used: UFW with Fail2ban – Quick Secure Setup. ### Although I needed this page to confirm a detail in that post.
+1. Install Fail2Ban:

+		sudo apt-get install fail2ban
+2. Install Sendmail to send email notifications of banned IP addresses:

+		sudo apt-get install sendmail
+3. Copy the Fail2Ban configuration file to a local config file that will override it.
+This way, if their updates to the default config file, they will not have to be merged with any changes the user makes.

+		sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local
+4. Edit this file with:

+		sudo nano /etc/fail2ban/jail.local
+5. I set the following settings that differ from the default.
+Within the [DEFAULT] section: bantime = 1800

+		destemail = [my email address]

+		action = %(action_mwl)s
+		This bans an IP address for 1800 seconds and sends an email to the address specified.
+The action means an email notification will be sent with logging extract included.
+		The ssh section is as follows:
+		[ssh]

+		enabled  = true
+		banaction = ufw-ssh
+		port     = 2200
+		filter   = sshd
+		logpath  = /var/log/auth.log
+		maxretry = 3
+6. The banaction is set to run a custom action ufw-ssh which will be defined below.
+It uses the UFW frontend to the iptables firewall.
+This will mean blocked IP address will appear in the output of sudo ufw status.
+The port is set to our customised SSH port.
+Contents of /etc/fail2ban/action.d/ufw-ssh.conf is:

+			[Definition]
+			actionstart =
+			actionstop =
+			actioncheck =
+			actionban = ufw insert 1 deny from <ip> to any port 2200 actionunban = ufw delete deny from <ip> to any port 2200
+7. So Fail2Ban will insert a deny rule as the first rule from the relevant IP address for the custom SSH port 2200.
+After the 1800 second ban time, this rule will be deleted.

+8.To make the new settings take effect, stop and start the fail2ban service with:

+		sudo service fail2ban stop
+		sudo service fail2ban start
+# System Monitoring
+1. Glances is a full-featured system monitor.
+It can also monitor processes.
+Install Glances with:

+		sudo apt-get install glances
+2. To monitor Apache and Postgres, the following lines were added to the Glances config file /etc/glances/glances.conf:

+		list_1_description=Apache Server
+		list_1_regex=.*apache.*
+		list_2_description=Postgres
+		list_2_regex=.*postgres.*

-6. Resart Apache again: sudo service apache2 restart Now open up a browser and check to make sure the app is working by going to http://13.234.38.177 or http://ec2-13-234-38-177.ap-south-1.compute.amazonaws.com
+Now open up a browser and check to make sure the app is working by going to http://13.234.38.177 or http://ec2-13-234-38-177.ap-south-1.compute.amazonaws.com